ipsilon/eof/spec/eof.md

     - The `gas_limit` input is removed.
     - The `output_offset` and `output_size` is removed.
     - The `gas_limit` will be set to `(gas_left / 64) * 63` (as if the caller used `gas()` in place of `gas_limit`).
+    - `EXTDELEGATECALL` to a legacy contract is disallowed, and it returns `1` (same as when the callee frame `reverts`) to signal failure.
+Only initial gas cost of `EXTDELEGATECALL` is consumed (similarly to the call depth check) and the target address still becomes warm.
+We allow legacy to EOF path for existing proxy contracts to be able to use EOF upgrades.

     **NOTE**: The replacement instructions `EXT*CALL` continue being treated as **undefined** in legacy code.